Jtelban1/work-day-scheduler/README.md

-# work-day-scheduler
+# work-day-scheduler-

-I was able to create basic layout and some fuctionality with buttons.
-However I still am struggling with some other concepts.
-I will hopefully have a better versioned turned out by end of weekend
+I created the basic layout with bootstrap while also creating my class of rows and columns to create the appriopriate text areas.
+I used moment.js to run the current date and time on my page.

+I created the saved buttons with an onClick function which then saved my values to the local storage.

+I next created a function with an (if,else) statement to allow the time-blocks to change colors based on the time of day it was.
+I used jquery for this.

 https://jtelban1.github.io/work-day-scheduler/.